If you want to know how to build kites, you are at the right place. These three super-simple kites are quick and easy, yet fly really well.

 Getting back to the Simple Diamond, Simple Delta, and Simple Sled, these designs are big enough so you don't feel you are flying a "small kite for kids"!

 That's right, these designs are aimed at adults or teenagers.
-Mainly because in moderate wind they might be too much for a small child to handle.
-Children over eight years old should have enough strength though.
+This is mainly because in moderate wind they might be too much for a small child to handle.
+Children over eight years old should have enough strength, though.

 Click on the three pictures below to see building instructions.